 - 23. Colleges may spend bursary funds on childcare, allocating an agreed amount from within their overall Student Support funding allocation, as they see fit. - 24.
 SFC expects colleges to use their childcare fund in full before using bursary funds as childcare funds (see the National Policy for Childcare Funds for information on the use of childcare funds). - 25.
-Colleges must ensure they explain any divergence from their agreed student support fund distribution allocations in writing when submitting their audited statement for student support funds.
-Colleges need to renew any request for a different profile of student support fund distribution annually.
+Colleges are asked annually to split their overall student support funding between Bursary, Childcare and Discretionary Funds, to best meet student demand.
+Colleges should explain any divergence from their agreed student support allocations in writing when submitting their audited statement for student support funds.